 Power Home isn’t alone when it comes to paid trips: Yelp (which also made the list, at #41) offers their best salespeople an all-expenses paid trip to a beach resort.
-Perhaps this kind of reward-based perk is so effective because millennials crave appreciation—“performance recognition” and “fun” rank high in their workplace happiness matrix.
+Perhaps this kind of employee reward-based perk is so effective because millennials crave appreciation—“employee performance recognition” and “fun” rank high in their workplace happiness matrix.

 David Weekley Homes

 One of the largest private builders of single-family homes in the U.S., this company may not be as glamorous as, say, Uber—but employees beg to differ, including the 27% of its millennial workforce.
 Good work-life balance and a host of professional development opportunities were the most mentioned in reviews, with fun, frequent company parties, and an excellent benefits package as close runners-up.

 The professional development perks that David Weekley Homes offers is right on target with what millennials seek: Glassdoor says 60% of millennials find growth opportunities the number one most attractive perk, and 46% had left a job due to lack of career growth.